cholcombe973/scannerfs/README.md

 Scanner FS
 ==========

-Scanner FS is a FUSE filesystem that enumerates all of the hosts on a network device and displays them as readble files.
+Scanner FS is a virtual file system that enumerates all of the hosts on a network and displays them as readble files.
 Reading a file will then trigger an nmap scan.
 In the future each host will instead be a directory, with a variety of scans available (nessus, nmap -o, etc...) as readable files.